ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 ## Differences Between Horizon 7 and Horizon Cloud
 {: #horizon-arch-ovw-diffs}

-{{site.data.keyword.cloud_notm}} offers two solutions based on VMware Horizon – Horizon Cloud and Horizon 7 on {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.cloud_notm}} offers two solutions based on VMware Horizon – Horizon Cloud and Horizon 7.
 These two solutions share many features but are intended for different use cases.
-Horizon 7 on {{site.data.keyword.cloud_notm}} provides some key advantages over Horizon Cloud, including:
+Horizon 7 provides some key advantages over Horizon Cloud, including:
 * Connectivity to other services that are running in {{site.data.keyword.cloud_notm}}
 * Support for Cloud Pod Architecture to connect on-premises Horizon 7 environments with Horizon 7 environments deployed on {{site.data.keyword.cloud_notm}}
 * Support for smart card Authentication, Linux desktops, and application delivery through VMware App Volumes
 * Vendor ISV certification for applications in key verticals like health care and AEC

-If you have questions about which Horizon solution on {{site.data.keyword.cloud_notm}} is right for your use cases, talk to your VMware and {{site.data.keyword.cloud_notm}} account teams.
+If you have questions about which Horizon solution is right for your use cases, talk to your VMware and {{site.data.keyword.cloud_notm}} account teams.

 ## Horizon 7 Deployment Scenarios on IBM Cloud
 {: #horizon-arch-ovw-scenarios}

-You can deploy Horizon 7 on {{site.data.keyword.cloud_notm}} for the following scenarios.
+You can deploy Horizon 7 for the following scenarios.

 ### Data center expansion
 {: #horizon-arch-ovw-dc-expansion}